beanloop/techblog/content/blog/fp-js-higher-order-functions.md

+---
+title: Higher Order Functions in Javascript
+date: "2019-12-17T20:00:00.284Z"
+description: Learning and using higher order functions in Javascript
+---

 # Higher order functions in Javascript

 Higher order functions, you've probably heard the term before.
 At first glance, it might sound scary, but don't worry.